 In Ventura County, public health officials asked the county's EMS provider to collaborate with the TB clinic to provide DOT, because the TB clinic does not have sufficient staff to provide DOT to all TB patients in the county.
-Ventura covers a large geographic area and it is not feasible for some patients to travel to the TB clinic for DOT.
-The TB clinic utilizes community health workers (CHWs) to administer DOT at remote locations, but the CHWs only work Mondays through Fridays and thus do not provide DOT on weekends.
+Ventura covers a large geographic area, and it is not feasible for some patients to travel to the TB clinic for DOT.
+The TB clinic utilizes community health workers (CHWs) to administer DOT at remote locations, but the CHWs work only Mondays through Fridays and thus do not provide DOT on weekends.
 In addition, the CHWs are based in Oxnard, where the TB clinic is located, and have to drive as long as 60 minutes to reach some patients.
-In contrast, the community paramedics are available 24 hours per day seven days per week and are stationed throughout the county, so they usually can reach patients within 15 minutes.
+In contrast, the community paramedics are available 24 hours per day, 7 days per week and are stationed throughout the county, so they usually can reach patients within 15 minutes.
+All TB medications that community paramedics dispense are prescribed by the physician who directs Ventura County's TB clinic.
+Any adjustments in medication regimens are made in collaboration with the TB physician and the TB clinic's public health nurses.

-Ventura's TB project enrolled 44 patients through March 2018.
-Because the management of tuberculosis often spans six to nine months, it the community paramedics usually carry a caseload of patients whom they treat for multiple months.
-Over the course of the pilot project, the community paramedics' caseload averaged seven patients per month.
+Ventura's Directly Observed Therapy for Tuberculosis project enrolled 49 patients through March 2019.
+Because the management of tuberculosis often spans six to nine months, 6 the community paramedics usually carry a caseload of patients whom they treat for multiple months.
+Over the course of the pilot project, the community paramedics' caseload averaged six patients per month.

 TB clinic leaders indicated that there were conscious decisions to assign patients to either community paramedics or CHWs based on the likelihood that patients would comply with treatment.
-They often assigned patients to community paramedics who resist treatment or who were verbally abusive or sexually inappropriate because paramedics have more experience and training than the CHWs in managing persons with challenging behavior.
-They were also more likely to be assigned homeless persons and other patients who are difficult to locate.
+They often assigned patients to community paramedics who resisted treatment or who were verbally abusive or sexually inappropriate because paramedics have more experience and training than the CHWs in managing persons with challenging behavior.
+Community paramedics were also more likely to be assigned homeless persons and other patients who are difficult to locate.